rjfarmer/bbq/README.rst

 Hydrostatic
 ~~~~~~~~~~~

 Similar to profile except we maintain a constant T/Rho during the burn.
+Inputs are given by the ``hydrostatic`` inlist.

 Other inlists